2024 Holiday Travel Tips

 • How long do you plan to stay?

 You should review the job details listed in your most recently filed visa petition so you can answer these questions.
 If you do not know the answer to an officer’s question, it is okay to say so.
-It is better to answer truthfully than make up an answer that can become problematic later.
+Answering truthfully is better than making up an answer that can become problematic later.
 If you have any questions about how your job details appear in your petition, check with your legal team before leaving.

 How Can HR Professionals Facilitate Holiday Travel for Foreign National Employees?